 ** Update: the 23/24 Competition has now closed.
 We hope to contact entrants with the results of the first round of judging mid/late-February.
 Many thanks to all who entered.**

-Gresham College runs an annual Competition for students in Year 12 (Wales and England), S5 (Scotland) and Year 13 (Northern Ireland) to promote the art of communicating complex information in a clear, concise and compelling way.
+Gresham College runs an annual oracy competition for state school students in Year 12 (England and Wales), S5 (Scotland) and Year 13 (Northern Ireland) to promote the art of communicating complex information in a clear, concise and compelling way.
 Students are asked to submit a five-minute, recorded presentation on a given topic.
 The competition:

 The 2022-23 Competition

 The inaugural competition in 2022/23 focused on the environment / sustainability and attracted over 350 entries.
 Students were asked to answer one of five questions.
 Finalists were invited to present in person on January 24 2023.
 Joint winners of the top Gold Award were: Yemisi Oguntimirin from Southend High School For Girls and Yassin Azeb from George Spencer Academy; with Harry Nicholson from from Belfast Royal Academy and Rebecca Towns from Bishop’s Stortford College receiving Silver and Bronze Awards respectively.

 We have put together a whole host of resources designed to help you give a fantastic presentation.